-Finasteride is one of the successful medication to combat hair loss, it has been approved since 1997 as a hair loss medication.
+Finasteride is one of the successful medications to combat hair loss, it has been approved since 1997 as a hair loss medication.
 It is also popularly known under brand names Propecia and a less so Proscar.

-Finasteride and minoxidil are the only officially approved FDA medications for hair loss
+Finasteride and minoxidil are the only officially approved FDA medications for hair loss.

-How long does it take for finasteride to start working?
+How long does it take for Finasteride to start working?

 I started taking finasteride, well actually expensive Propecia first and I kept going with it, every morning I had 1mg and used minoxidil twice a day. (about 18 months later I switched to finasteride which is cheaper and exactly the same thing in my opinion.